github/opensource.guide/basics/project-bootstrapping/index.md

 Once your project is on GitHub, we provide a linkable interface for every file in your project.
 For example, this is Mike Bostock's popular [d3](https://github.com/mbostock/d3) project for javascript base data-driven documents.

+We end up using the word Git and GitHub a lot in this article, so here's some clarification that might help:

+* **Git** — This is the version control tool that GitHub is built on top of.

+* **GitHub** — GitHub is our company, a website, and the name of our software.
+We build software and websites to help you interact with Git repositories in a nice way.

+* **GitHub.com** — This is the website you log into to view repositories online.

+* **GitHub Desktop** — This is an application that you install on your computer that helps you connect code on your machine to github.com.

 <a id="desktop" title="GitHub Desktop" class="toc-item"></a>
 ## GitHub Desktop